Athletic scholarship: Overview

-In the United States, athletic scholarships are for team sports such as American football and basketball.
-There are full-ride scholarships for individual sports such as swimming, track or tennis for high performing athletes but most schools give partial scholarships in these sports.
-Even though individual sports have partial scholarships they still cover a significant amount of the cost of attending college.
+In the United States, athletic scholarships are awarded to student athletes to help cover college costs.
+There are full-ride scholarships in team sports and individual sports for high performing athletes, but most schools give partial scholarships in the case of individual sports.
+Even though individual sports have mostly partial scholarships, they still cover a significant amount of the cost of attending college.

-As of year 2020, only about 1% to 2% of undergraduate students in bachelor's degree programs were receiving athletic scholarships.
+As of 2020, only about 1% to 2% of undergraduate students in bachelor's degree programs were receiving athletic scholarships.

-Regulation and Organization
+Regulation and organization

 In the United States, athletic scholarships are largely regulated by the National Collegiate Athletic Association (NCAA).
-There are also National Junior College Athletic Association (NJCAA) and NAIA, the National Association of Intercollegiate Athletics.
+There is also the National Association of Intercollegiate Athletics (NAIA) and National Junior College Athletic Association (NJCAA) organizations that regulate athletic scholarships.

 In 1973, the NCAA split its membership into three divisions: Division I, Division II, and Division III.
-Under NCAA rules, Division I and Division II schools can offer scholarships to athletes for playing a sport.
-Division III schools may not offer any athletic scholarships.
-Generally, larger schools compete in Division I and smaller schools in II and III.
+Under NCAA rules, Division I and Division II schools can offer athletic scholarships to student athletes for playing a sport.
+However, Division III schools do not offer any athletic scholarships.
+Generally, larger schools compete in Division I and smaller schools in Divisions II and III.
 Most schools give offers to eligible students in most circumstances.

 Division I football is further divided into the Football Bowl Subdivision (FBS, formerly I-A) and Football Championship Subdivision (FCS, formerly I-AA).
 The two differ in several ways: